shigon255/AI_Final_Auto_Aiming/README.md

 # Usage
 ## Setup & Execute the program
++ build environment from environment.yml

 ### yolov5 & yolov8
-+ build environment from yolo_environment.yml
 + clone the repo
 + cd yolov5/yolov8
 + python Main.py

 ### retinanet
-+ build environment from retinanet_environment.yml
 + clone the repo
 + cd retinanet
 + Name your trained model "model_final.pt" and put it in retinanet directory